colomolo/alfred-bookmarks/README.md

 ![Bookmarks](./icon.png)

 # Bookmarks
-[Alfred](https://www.alfredapp.com/) workflow helping you manage your links and quick search notes.
+Workflow that helps you manage your links and quick search notes.

 ## Working folder
 The main idea of Bookmarks is to have all your bookmarks locally on your computer and independent from any app.